Here are the reasons why the Church can not be in heaven in revelation 3 and 4

 Here is the crux of identifying the precise time that John was taken into heaven.

 Astonishingly Jesus was missing when John first arrived.
-If John had been taken to heaven at a later point in time, then he would not have been worried or upset that there was no one to open the scroll because Jesus would have been there before him on the throne, having already conquered and won the victory when John first arrived.
+If John had been taken to heaven at a later point in time, then he would not have been worried or upset that there was no one anywhere to open the scroll because Jesus would have been standing there before him as the risen lamb on the throne, having already conquered and won the victory.

 Instead he found the one who ‘sat’ on the throne there before him being sung to by the elders.
 Jesus did not appear until later on as the victorious risen Lamb in Revelation chapter 5.